Dr. Vegetable Will See You Now!

 I went to our local library and checked out a bunch of vegetarian cookbooks.
 I was excited, thinking this might work, but so many of the recipes were labor intensive -requiring 2+ hours of preparation and cooking time.
 Plus, most of the recipes used a lot of dairy: milk, creams and cheese.

-I began experimenting in my kitchen and discovered moments of culinary genius, like using pureed cannellini beans to thicken a soup, paired with moments of disaster like how was I supposed to know tofu has to be pressed to remove moisture?
+I began experimenting in my kitchen and discovered moments of “culinary genius”, like using pureed cannellini beans to thicken a soup, paired with moments of disaster like how was I supposed to know tofu has to be pressed to remove moisture?

-Quick and Easy "go to" Meals
+Quick & Easy “go to” Meals

+Where would we get our protein from?
 I have a sensitivity to soy, so I didn’t want to just substitute tofu for meat.
 When I began researching, I was surprised to find out how readily available protein is.

 • Beans & Lentils are a good start.
 They have 7-10 grams of protein per 1/2 cup cooked.
 Soy beans have 14 grams per 1/2 cup and split peas have 8 grams per 1/2 cup.
 All these 1/2 cup measures are for cooked beans.
 Lentils are also really good with 9 grams per 1/2 cup.